 Because it is such a broad course and you look at international as well as UK perspectives, you have the opportunity to go into so many different sectors.
 When I was looking for a job, I initially focused on becoming a nutritionist, but I soon realised that the skills I'd developed on the course meant that I could go into public health campaigning, weight management, diabetes prevention, even health and lifestyle journalism.
 There are so many avenues available to you.

 Consequently, when I went for my job interview and was asked to produce and present a weight management intervention, something I’d already done at Edge Hill, I was fully prepared.
 My interview and presentation exceeded their expectations, so despite tough competition I was successful.
 Health and nutrition jobs are quite competitive but this is a really good course which prepares you for life in the sector.

-What advice would you give to others considering a postgraduate degree?
+What tips would you give to others choosing a Masters degree?